melezhik/outthentic/README.md

     I am OK
     I am outthentic

+NOTE: You can leave check file empty, but it's required anyway

+    $ touch story.check

+Empty check file means you just want to ensure that your story succeed ( exit code 0 ) and don't want run any checks for story stdout.

 ## Story

 Outthentic story is a scenarios + check file.
 When outthentic **run** story it: